 What can I tell you about me?
 I was born and raised in New Jersey.
 My dad worked in the family plumbing business, and my mom took claims at the local unemployment office, then worked her way up in corporate America.
-The Sisters of Charity educated me, and at home I had two younger sisters and two Doberman Pincers, beloved sweet girls, all.
+The Sisters of Charity educated me, and some were indeed charitable.
+At home I had two younger sisters and two Doberman Pincers, beloved sweet girls, all.

 I decided to become a writer when I was twelve.
 A poet, I thought, or perhaps a novelist, or journalist.
 I wasn’t sure.
 After college, I freelanced for national and regional magazines and newspapers.
 I eventually began writing nonfiction books because real life is so unbelievable, and I have a lot of questions.